nahumsa/pydantic-ai-exploration/pandas_runner/README.md

 Adding the columns was pretty straight forward following the pydantic-ai documentation, and I really think it showcase the power of dynamic system prompts.

+One interesting feature that I observed is that the Llama3.2 model wasn't able to call the tool multiple times.
+I was able to make Gemini make multiple function calls but failed to do so with Llama3.2.
+I need to check more about this.